StrangeJay/DevOps-Project2/README.md

 ---
 ---
 ## Step 6 – RETRIEVING DATA FROM MYSQL DATABASE WITH PHP (CONTINUED)
-In this step you will create a test database(DB) with a simple "To do list" and configure access to it. *To enable the Nginx web server query and display data from it.*
+In this step, you will create a test database(DB) with a simple "To-do list" and configure access to it. *To enable the Nginx web server query and display data from it.*

-- Create a new user with the "mysql_native_password" authentication method, in order to be connected to the MySQL database from PHP.
+- Create a new user with the "mysql_native_password" authentication method, to be connected to the MySQL database from PHP.

 - Create a database and a user of your choice. *For the sake of this project, we would be creating a database named **example_database** and a user named **example_user**.*
 - First, connect to the MySQL console using the root account:  `sudo mysql -p`

-To create a new database, run the following commandfrom your MySQL console:
+To create a new database, run the following command from your MySQL console:
   ![Screenshot_20221208_122311](https://user-images.githubusercontent.com/105195327/206434650-4459b04c-1a93-4b5f-9290-7351a409df30.png)

-The following command creates a new user named example_user, using mysql_native_password as default authentication method.
-We're defining this users password as 'password', but you should replace it with a secure password of your choosing.
+The following command creates a new user named example_user, using mysql_native_password as the default authentication method.
+We're defining this user's password as 'password', but you should replace it with a secure password of your choosing.

 >  CREATE USER 'example_user'@'%' IDENTIFIED WITH mysql_native_password BY 'password';